Noemi Vergopolan

 I am a computational hydrologist, engineer, and scientist working on solutions for water resources and climate.
 My research aims to aid actionable decision-making by improving hydrological information for monitoring and forecasting hydrological extremes and their impacts at the local scales.
 To this end, I develop scalable computational approaches for high-resolution hydrological prediction by leveraging advances in satellite remote sensing, land surface modeling, machine learning, data fusion, and high-performance computing.

-Currently, I am working on satellite land data assimilation for Earth System Models as a researcher in the Atmospheric and Ocean Science Program at Princeton University and visiting research scientist at the NOAA Geophysical Fluid Dynamics Laboratory.
+Currently, I am assistant professor at the Earth, Environment, and Planetary Sciences Department at Rice University.
+Previously, I developed satellite land data assimilation for Earth System Models as a visiting research scientist at the NOAA Geophysical Fluid Dynamics Laboratory and postdoctoral researcher at the Atmospheric and Ocean Science Program at Princeton University.
 Prior, I worked on water resources and environmental engineering consulting.
 I hold a M.A. and Ph.D. in Civil and Environmental Engineering from Princeton University.

 For my contribution to science, I was awarded the 2022 AGU Science for Solutions Award for “outstanding contributions to water and food security through advances in hyper-resolution land surface modeling and satellite remote sensing” and the 2022 Paul F. Boulos Excellence in Computational Hydrology Award by the American Academy of Environmental Engineers and Scientists.